kernelpanek/ansible-logging-service/ansible/callback_plugins/README.md

 # How-To-Use Options

-1. Wherever you run your playbooks, place `callback_plugins/activity_capture.py` at the root of this directory.
+1. Wherever you run your playbooks, place `callback_plugins/activity_capture.py` at the root of that directory.

 OR